-Paramount's 2015 and 2016 Stock Incentive and Compensation Plan, which is shareholder-approved, permits the grant of share options and shares to its employees for up to 1.569 million shares of common stock.
-In December 2018, the Company's stockholders approved an increase of 0.6 million stock options and stock available to be granted to its employees under the 2016 Stock Incentive and Compensation Plan.
+Paramount's 2015 and 2016 Stock Incentive and Compensation Plan, which is shareholder-approved, permits the grant of share options and shares to its employees for up to 2.169 million shares of common stock.
 Option awards are generally granted with an exercise price equal to the market price of Paramount's stock at the date of grant and have contractual lives of 5 years.
 To better align the interests of its key executives and employees with those of its shareholders a significant portion of those share option awards will vest contingent upon meeting certain stock price appreciation performance goals.
 Option and share awards provide for accelerated vesting if there is a change in control (as defined in the employee share option plan).